Jon Vickers: International career

-Vickers studied with George Lambert at The Royal Conservatory of Music and sang professionally in Canada from the early- to mid-1950s.
 His international career began with his 1957 Covent Garden Riccardo in Verdi's Un ballo in maschera.
 He continued to appear there into the 1980s, putting his personal stamp on the roles of Énée in Berlioz's Les Troyens, Radamès in Verdi's Aida and the title role in his Don Carlos, Handel's Samson, Florestan in Beethoven's Fidelio, Tristan in Wagner's Tristan und Isolde, Canio in Leoncavallo's Pagliacci, and the title role in Britten's Peter Grimes.
 Some critics praised Vickers' Tristan as the best since Lauritz Melchior's.